idaholab/moose/modules/tensor_mechanics/doc/content/modules/tensor_mechanics/tutorials/introduction/step03a.md

 body modes in a 3D simulation you need to apply BCs on at least 3 nodes (which cannot be co-linear).
 One node will have to be constrained in 3 direction, one in 2 and one in just one direction.
 The first node will remove three translation modes.
-The second node will remove two rotational modes (and ill establish an axis of rotation).
+The second node will remove two rotational modes (and will establish an axis of rotation).
 The third node will remove that final rotational mode.

 ### `Materials`